junxit/us-congress-bills-115/bill.md

 - **(1)** the industrialization of developing nations has driven demand for nonfuel minerals necessary for telecommunications, military technologies, healthcare technologies, and conventional and renewable energy technologies;
 - **(2)** the availability of minerals and mineral materials are essential for economic growth, national security, technological innovation, and the manufacturing and agricultural supply chain;
 - **(3)** minerals and mineral materials are critical components of every transportation, water, telecommunications, and energy infrastructure project necessary to modernize the crumbling infrastructure of the United States;
-- **(4)** the exploration, production, processing, use, and recycling of minerals contribute significantly to the economic well-being, security, and general welfare of the United States;
+- **(4)** the exploration, production, processing, use, and recycling of minerals contribute significantly to the economic well-being, security, and general welfare of the United States; and
 - **(5)** the United States has vast mineral resources but is becoming increasingly dependent on foreign sources of mineral resources, as demonstrated by the fact that—
   - **(A)** 25 years ago, the United States was dependent on foreign sources for 45 nonfuel mineral materials, of which—
     - **(i)** 8 were imported by the United States to fulfill 100 percent of the requirements of the United States for those nonfuel mineral materials; and